marko-asplund/glacier-client/README.md

 - archive management: upload, delete, download
 - local catalog management: add, list, delete, synchronize with Glacier inventory

-The tool can be used in Scala programs as well as an interactive backup CLI (via REPL).
+glacier-client can be used through its API in Scala programs or as an interactive backup CLI (via REPL).